algoxrythm/NeuroSpector/README.md

 cd NeuroSpector

-2. Create a Virtual Environment
+2. Setup a Python Virtual Environment

-# Windows
+For Windows:

 python -m venv yolo_env
 yolo_env\Scripts\activate

-# Linux/macOS
+For Linux / macOS:

 python3 -m venv yolo_env
 source yolo_env/bin/activate

-3. Install Dependencies
+3. Install Dependencies(Add a demo GIF or image of the UI/Gantry here in the future)

 pip install -r requirements.txt

-🎮 Running the System
+💻 Usage

-We have included a pre-flight diagnostic launcher that verifies your environment, checks for the ESP32 connection, and boots the UI safely.
+We have included a pre-flight diagnostic launcher that verifies your environment, auto-detects your connected ESP32 (COM or /dev/ttyUSB), and boots the PyQt6 Cyber-Industrial Dashboard.

-python neuro_launcher.py
+python ns_launch.py

-(Note: If the ESP32 is not connected, the system will automatically fall back to Simulation Mode).
+Note: If the ESP32 is not connected, the system will automatically fall back to Simulation Mode, allowing you to use the UI and test the AI without the physical hardware gantry.

+Just want to test the AI model?

+If you don't want to run the full UI and just want to see the model detect defects on test images (or via your webcam), please refer to our beginner-friendly guide: how_to_check_trained_model.txt.

-🧠 Pre-Trained Model
+🧠 Model Performance

-The repository includes our fully trained YOLOv8 Medium weights (best.pt) inside runs/detect/train/weights/.
-It is trained to detect 8 missing components on an Arduino Uno (ATmega, Crystal Oscillator, Analog/Digital Pins, etc.).
+The included best.pt model was trained to detect missing surface-mount devices and headers across 8 defect classes.
+Aggressive photometric and morphological augmentations were applied to the dataset to simulate factory vibrations and varying illumination.

+mAP@0.5: 0.995

+Precision: 0.981

+Recall: 1.000

+False Positives: 0 (Evaluated on validation matrix)

-📝 License
+📄 License

-Distributed under the MIT License.
-See LICENSE for more information.
+This project is licensed under the MIT License - see the LICENSE file for details.